kiboschool/course-mathematical-thinking/src/midterm-project.md

 | 2 | 675 |

 Note the difference in size between weak_S3 and S3.

+This table seems a bit off, so for the purpose of Questions 5, 6 , and 7 just assume that |weak_S3| is 50,000.

 Some large fraction of people use weak passwords.
 Depending on what you ask, between 30% and 80% of people have bad password habits.
 Let's assume for our purposes that bad habits mean picking an easy to remember password: an existing word or combination of words.